prometheuxresearch/docs/docs/api/01-index.md

+---
+slug: /api
+---

-# REST API Overview
+# Overview

 The Prometheux platform provides a comprehensive REST API that allows you to interact with all platform features programmatically.
-This API enables you to manage workspaces, projects, concepts, data sources, knowledge graphs, and more.
+This API enables you to manage projects, concepts, data sources, execute Vadalog programs, and more.

 ## Base URL